mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Outline

-- shows a list of the functions, classes, and methods in a source file
+- shows a list of the functions, classes, and methods in the file in the current editor
-- click one to navigate to it
+  - for Markdown files, shows headers
-- to open, click outline icon in left nav
+- to open outline in Explorer, press alt-o
-  - I mapped ctrl+O (cmd+O) to this
+- type in filter input to filter the items listed
-    which was the shortcut for File...Open...
+- to navigate to an item click it or use up and down arrow keys to highlight an item and press enter

 ## Peek View